-- Defended employer in administrative hearing challenging classification of individual as an independent contractor as opposed to an employee.
+- Defended an employer in an administrative hearing challenging the classification of an individual as an independent contractor as opposed to an employee.

 - Represent companies/employers in administrative processes and litigation involving claims of discrimination.

-- Represent and counsel individuals and businesses with respect to employment contracts, including in relation to restrictive covenants/covenants not to compete/solicit customers.
+- Represent and counsel individuals and businesses with respect to employment contracts, including restrictive covenants/covenants not to compete/solicit customers.

 - Represented retail establishments, businesses, and other property owners in defending against claims.

-- Represented private energy company in litigation challenging tax assessments of property.
+- Represented a private energy company in litigation challenging tax assessments of property.

-- Represented investment group in arbitration and litigation involving breach of contract/breach of fiduciary duty claims and company control issues
+- Represented an investment group in arbitration and litigation involving breach of contract/breach of fiduciary duty claims and company control issues.

-- Represented industrial manufacturer in breach of contract/collection matter
+- Represented an industrial manufacturer in a breach of contract/collection matter.

 - Canisius College, B.A., summa cum laude, 2001